RiasGremoryHSDXD/USTP_IT_DEPARTMENT_WEBSITE/README.md

 # USTP_IT_DEPARTMENT_WEBSITE

-To see the website. copy the link below and paste it in URL.
+To see the website. copy the link below and paste it in URL or clicked.

 https://riasgremoryhsdxd.github.io/USTP_IT_DEPARTMENT_WEBSITE/HTML_FILE_FOLDER/Index.html